pinnecke/slideshowbob/README.md

 ## Workflow by Example

-Imaging a medium-sized team that works in a company, that has a strong branding for a particular fruit.
+Imaging a medium-sized team that works in a company.
+This company has a strong branding for a particular fruit.
 On a regular basis, all team mates assemble and give an overview on their current state.
 A dedicated team member, Jane Doe, is responsible to manage the status reports process.
 By luck, she stumbled upon Slideshow Bob.

-Another team member, John Doe, gives his regular report and must make a team-wide special announcement, and who wants to express some additional concerns.
+Another team member, John Doe, gives his regular report and must make a team-wide special announcement, and wants to express some additional concerns.

 Let's follow both during their adventure with Slideshow Bob.

 Imagine Slideshow Bob is stored on some network drive (or stored in a repository, or ...)

 ### Personal Slides

-A John Doe gives status information in his own personal slide description file, which is a markdown file with his name (e.g., `John Doe.md`) and which is always located in `content/latest/personal`.
+A John Doe gives status information in his own personal slide description file, which is a markdown file with his name (e.g., `John Doe.md`).

-This file has the following structure:
+This file is always located in `content/latest/personal/`, and has the following structure:

 ```markdown